julien-boudry/Condorcet/Documentation/Election Class/public Election--getResult.md

 ##### **method:** *?string*
-Not requiered for use object default method.
-Set the string name of the algorithm for use an specific one.
+Not required for use election default method.
+Set the string name of the algorithm for use of a specific one.

 ##### **options:** *array*
+Array of option for some methods.
+Look at each method documentation.

 ### Return value: